 - Installing security lighting.
-Motion-activated floodlights can be terrifying for burglars, who are suddenly exposed in their nefarious activities when your blinding floodlight comes on, when previously they could skulk about undiscovered in the dark.
-Cover as wide an area as possible with your security lights, whilst also keeping the possible disturbance to your neighbours in mind.
+Motion-activated floodlights can be terrifying for burglars, who are suddenly exposed to their nefarious activities when your blinding floodlight comes on when previously they could skulk about undiscovered in the dark.
+Cover as wide an area as possible with your security lights while keeping the possible disturbance to your neighbours in mind.

 - Fitting a burglar alarm.
-It may be a big investment, but research has shown that around 60% of burglars would stay away from a property if a burglar alarm system was visible.
+It may be a big investment, but research has shown that around 60% of burglars would stay away from a property if a burglar alarm system were visible.

 - Investing in a good quality outdoor security camera.
-Motion-activated security cameras are right up there with burglar alarms in terms of burglar deterrents.
-Absolutely no one wants their face on camera when committing a crime, so even the faintest whiff of a camera and most burglars will leave the property well alone.
+Motion-activated security cameras are right up there with burglar alarms regarding burglar deterrents.
+No one wants their face on camera when committing a crime, so even the faintest whiff of a camera and most burglars will leave the property well alone.

 - Getting a dog, or simply a beware of the dog sign.
-This one is obvious a big, loud dog will always be off-putting to burglars.
-If you dont fancy pet ownership, a beware of the dog sign could make burglars think twice.
+This one is a loud dog that will always be off-putting to burglars.
+If you dont fancy pet ownership, a Beware of the Dog sign could make burglars think twice.

 - Setting lamp timers.
-Some people make the mistake of leaving lights on when they go out or head off on holiday, but this can actually act as an invitation to burglars.
-What you need are timers for lamps, positioned in different places around the house, to leave burglars unsure whether someone is home or not.
+Some people make the mistake of leaving lights on when they go out or head off on holiday, but this can act as an invitation to burglars.
+It would help if you had timers for lamps positioned in different places around the house to leave burglars unsure whether someone is home or not.

-- Always shutting your curtains.
-Uncovered windows allow burglars to assess whether someone is home or not, and to take a good look at your valuables.
+- Always shut your curtains.
+Uncovered windows allow burglars to assess whether someone is home and take a good look at your valuables.

 - Installing sturdy doors.
-Installing big, strong doors will always be a deterrent to burglars, but make sure the locks are evenly spaced out on the door for maximum structural strength in case of an attack.
+Installing big, strong doors will always deter burglars, but ensure the locks are evenly spaced out on the door for maximum structural strength in case of an attack.

 - Painting exterior walls with anti-climb paint.
-This causes intruders climbing your wall either unable to, or left covered in paint or grease most will not dare to approach your property after that.
+This causes intruders to climb your wall, either unable to or left covered in paint or grease most will not dare to approach your property after that.

-- Making escape routes really difficult.
-Just like with the anti-climb paint, you can put burglars off by growing sharp, brambly bushes around the perimeter of your property making escape after the crime look anything but easy.
+- Making escape routes difficult.
+Just like with the anti-climb paint, you can put burglars off by growing sharp, brambly bushes around the perimeter of your property escaping the crime look anything but easy.